DESIGNING STUDENT-CENTERED LEARNING EXPERIENCES

 Application and Admission

 Attendance is limited and an application is required.
 Applicants must apply in teams of at least three members (four is preferred) and describe a project (in the opportunity identification, planning, or execution stage) at their home institution.
-The priority application deadline is March 31, 2021.
-Teams that apply by February 1 will receive a $2,000 discount if accepted.
+Applications will be accepted and reviewed on a rolling basis until May 1, 2021.

 Once acceptance into the course is confirmed, payment is due in full, and is non-refundable.
 The program fee includes all materials and sessions for the registered program.